AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 ## 7. Installing SmartGit \(a nice-to-have\)

+For looking into the local Git repository, it is nice to have a Git-client installed.
 This step requires section 1 to be finished successfully.

 When updates of Ampersand are being deployed, this is done via GitHub.
 For this reason it is convenient to have a Git-client on this machine.
 Sourcetree, however, does not work on Linux.
 So I installed Smartgit: